smattes/concept-docs/docs/overview.md

 # The Stack
-'Stack' is, admitedly, very much an overused term in our industry.
+'Stack' is, admittedly, very much an over used term in our industry.
 It seems that for some reason, everyone is quick to redefine it.

 ...and we are no different!

-A 'stack' for us is everything in your cloud deployment. ***Virtutual Machines*** are a given, but we include *everything else* as well.
+A 'stack' for us is everything in your cloud deployment. ***Virtual Machines*** are a given, but we include *everything else* as well.
 What does *everything else* actually mean?
-Well, *evertyhing*.
+Well, *everything*.

 * Networks
 * Managed Services